-Very easy to learn, tutorials are very in-depth and provide insight to future events.

 Final Rating: 8 out of 10.

 After having been able to sit down a bit longer and feel comfortable with Rune Factory 4, I was astonished at the level of detail, polish, in-depth story the title has by developer Neverland Co.
-Having spent already close to 40 hours with the title, I’ve been left with a smile, and of course a new found series to build upon.
-The story evolves around the male or female protagonist you are introduced to based upon your decisions in the intro, for the male players will take on the character Lest or the female Frey.
-For my adventure I decided to take on the role as Frey.
+Having spent already close to 40 hours with the title, I’ve been left with a smile, and of course, a newfound series to build upon.
+The story revolves around the male or female protagonist you are introduced to based upon your decisions in the intro, for the male players will take on the character Lest or the female Frey.
+For my adventure, I decided to take on the role of Frey.
 Why?
 She from the beginning was rather hilarious, well animated, and of course bubbly.
-My second play-through (not completed either, there’s over 100+ hours) for the 40 hours of game-play so far I decided to play the male character.
+My second play-through (not completed either, there are over 100+ hours) for the 40 hours of game-play so far I decided to play the male character.
 So far Lest has been amusing, just like Frey herself.

-However, for those wondering, as mentioned in previous articles relating in to this title, you can actually romance other characters, and of course betroth them.
-Luckily since I have not explored all the options, I was able to find an accurate list (will change it if not accurate), and here’s the options below.
+However, for those wondering, as mentioned in previous articles relating to this title, you can actually romance other characters, and of course, betroth them.
+Luckily since I have not explored all the options, I was able to find an accurate list (will change it if not accurate), and here are the options below.